Get a professional grade finish on your 3D prints, like Jon Watson did on this Starwars replica with our Grey PLA

 Basic Best Beginning Practices

-On the subject of printing practices, one of the best ways to minimize the amount of finishing work on your 3d prints is by starting at the very beginning of the printing process.
+On the subject of printing practices, one of the best ways to minimize the amount of finishing work cleaning up 3D prints is by starting at the very beginning of the printing process.
 Your slicer settings have a lot to do with how your finished object looks.

 When you choose a thicker layer height, your object will have less fine detail and the layers will be more viable.
 When you choose a thinner layer height, a higher level of detail is possible and your layers will tend to blend into one another.